Delicate Balance allows a Siamese fighting fish to determine the movement and direction along a stainless-steel wire.

 Bettas have excellent sight, allowing them to see far outside the tank.

-I wanted to give this Betta Splendons (Siamese fighting fish) the ability to virtually leave the tank by moving it back and forth along the wire.
+I wanted to give this Betta Splendons (Siamese fighting fish) the ability to virtually leave the tank by moving it back and forth along the wire and this interspecies artwork gave them control to explore their environment.

 The water is heated to the natural comfort level of the fish, a tropical 78-80 degrees Fahrenheit.
 The fish determines the direction by crossing a break – beam which activates the motor to move the tank in the direction the fish looks to the outside world.